linz/ansible-demo/README.md

 $ vagrant up --no-parallel
 ```

-''Note:'' If you are not running vagrant with VirtualBox, then you should specific the provider:
+**Note:** If you are not running vagrant with VirtualBox, then you should specific the provider:
 ```sh
 $ vagrant up --no-parallel --provider PROVIDER_NAME
 ```